bking124/countSTAR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# countSTAR: Modeling Integer-Valued Data via Simultaneous Transformation and Rounding
+# countSTAR: Flexible Modeling for Count Data

 ### Overview

 Integer-valued or count data are common in many fields.
-Frequently, integer-valued data are observed jointly with predictors, over time intervals, or across spatial locations.
-Integer-valued data also exhibit a variety of complex distributional features, including zero-inflation, skewness, over- and underdispersion, and in some cases may be bounded or censored.
-Flexible and interpretable models for *integer-valued processes* are therefore highly useful in practice.
+Frequently, count-valued data are observed jointly with predictors, over time intervals, or across spatial locations.
+Furthermore, they often exhibit a variety of complex distributional features, including zero-inflation, skewness, over- and underdispersion, and in some cases may be bounded or censored.
+Flexible and interpretable models for *count-valued processes* are therefore highly useful in practice.

 `countSTAR` implements a variety of methods for modeling such processes, based on the idea of Simultaneous Transformation and Rounding (STAR).